Skip to Content

 • Terra Cotta

-Once you decide on a surface, you’ll pick something you want to adhere to the surface.
+Once you decide on a surface, you’ll pick something to adhere to the surface.
 Here are a few ideas.
 This isn’t everything, but these are the most common:

 As you can imagine, my decoupage medium of choice is Mod Podge.